 The Division of Student Services implements the Comprehensive Student Services Program, serving students from Pre-K to Adult.
 Through collaborative efforts with community agencies, students' academic, personal/social, and career development needs are addressed through a team-based approach.
 An integrated team of uniquely trained Student Services professionals delivers direct services to students.
-These services focus on the elimination of social and emotional barriers that inhibit students' academic success and prepare students to be college and career ready.
+These services focus on the elimination of social and emotional barriers that inhibit students' academic success and prepare students to be college and career-ready.

 The Comprehensive Student Services Program supports student achievement through effective prevention, intervention, and crisis response services.
-For more information, please contact Martha Z. Harris, Administrative Director, Division of Student Services, at 305-995-7338.
+For more information, please contact the Division of Student Services, at 305-816-0436.